Student Loan Forgiveness Programs Explained

 Income-driven repayment forgiveness

-Income-driven repayment forgiveness is not based on public service or a specific profession.
-Instead, it is tied to repaying eligible federal loans under an income-driven plan for the required repayment period.
+Income-driven repayment forgiveness is not tied to public service or a specific profession.
+It depends on repaying eligible federal loans under an income-driven plan for the required repayment period.
 Federal Student Aid states that under the available IDR plans, any remaining balance may be forgiven if the loans are not fully repaid by the end of the applicable repayment term.
-The exact timeline depends on the plan and loan details.
+The exact timeline depends on the plan and the loan details.

 Tip: Borrowers considering IDR forgiveness should verify their exact loan types first.
 Federal eligibility rules often depend on whether the loans are Direct Loans, consolidated loans, or older federal loan types.